HISPlayer/UnityWindows-SDK/setup-guide.md

 * <span style="color:blue">**Material**</span>: Attach the **Material** asset created to the **Material** section of the element.
 * <span style="color:blue">**Raw Image**</span>: Attach the **RawImage** asset created to the **RawImage** section of the element.
 * <span style="color:blue">**Render Texture**</span>: Attach the **RenderTexture** to the **RenderTexture** section of the element.
 * <span style="color:blue">**URL**</span>: Add the URL associated to the stream.
 Each stream can have multiple URLs, therefore users can use the same render surface to play different URLs.
+It is also possible to add local files allocated in the device’s storage and the StreamingAssets special folder of Unity (see [Playing Local Files](/local-files.md) for more details).
 * <span style="color:blue">**URL MIME Types**</span>: Set the MIME types of each URL.
 Setting this property will not take any effect for Windows.
 URL Extension is set by default.
 * <span style="color:blue">**Autoplay**</span>: Property to determine whether the player will start automatically after set up.
 * <span style="color:blue">**Loop Playback**</span>: Property to loop the current playback.
 It’s true by default.